RudolfVonKrugstein/jshaskell-blog/4_Pong/Pong.md

 We will use Arrow Syntax and tell the compiler that we do.
 Actually UHC does not support Arrow Syntax (yet?), but more about that later.

 We import Data.VectorSpace allowing us to use some basic vector operation with tuples of Doubles.
-Here we only need addition, but I if we need more VectorSpace is handy.
+Here we only need addition, but if we need more VectorSpace is handy.

 The input data will be a series of Keyboard up and down events with corresponding key codes.
 BallCollision describes a collision of the ball with the wall or the paddle in a certain direction.